 |

 After years of being coaxed by our neighbors to join them at a game of pickleball, we quickly found ourselves hooked!
-Wherever our travels take us, whether its on land or at sea, we have met the friendliest people at pickleball.
+Wherever our travels take us, whether it's on land or at sea, we have met the friendliest people at pickleball.
 The best parts about pickleball are keeping the mind active (what's the score?) and the body moving and meeting you, and you, and you!

 |